sammyCHY/devops_project/aws-vpc-virtual-private-cloud/aws-vpc.md

 ![The image shows the backing up data from EC2 to S3](image/images/problem-aws-cloud.png)

-To avoid this risk, we can use something called VPC endpoints.
+To avoid this risk, I can use something called VPC endpoints.
 These endpoint make a private connection between the VPC and S3, so the data doesn't have to go over the internet.
 This way, even sensitive data stays safe from hackers and other threats.

 ![The image shows the vpc endpoint to S3](image/images/vpc-endpoint.png)